‘Teen Mom 2’ Star Nathan Griffith Reacts To David Eason’s Dog Killing, Why Did He Call The Cops?

-Nathan Griffith is worried about his son, four-year-old Kaiser, after learning his family pet, Nugget, was killed by the child’s stepfather, David Eason.
+Nathan Griffith is worried about his son, 4-year-old Kaiser, after learning his family pet, Nugget, was killed by the child’s stepfather, David Eason.

-During a May 4 interview with The Ashley’s Reality Roundup, Griffith said he was “frantic” and “very concerned” for his little boy, and his mother, Teen Mom 2 star Jenelle Evans, after Nugget was shot by Eason for nipping at his two-year-old daughter Ensley.
+During a May 4 interview with The Ashley’s Reality Roundup, Griffith said he was “frantic” and “very concerned” for his little boy and the boy’s mother, Teen Mom 2 star Jenelle Evans, after Nugget was shot by Eason for nipping at his 2-year-old daughter Ensley.
 In fact, he called police and requested they do a welfare check on Kaiser shortly after hearing the news.

 “I called the police for a welfare check after I heard about what happened [via the Radar Online article],” he said.

-According to the report, Kaiser and Ensley were both home when Eason shot the animal, as was Eason’s oldest daughter, Maryssa, who is often seen on Teen Mom 2.
+According to the report, Kaiser and Ensley were both home when Eason shot the animal, as was Eason’s oldest daughter Maryssa, who is often seen on Teen Mom 2.
 However, as of Thursday, Kaiser was back home with Griffith, where he remained throughout the weekend.

-As fans of Teen Mom 2 well know, Griffith filed custody a year ago but has not yet made any progress in his efforts to gain more custody rights to Kaiser.
+As fans of Teen Mom 2 well know, Griffith filed for custody a year ago but has not yet made any progress in his efforts to gain more custody rights to Kaiser.
 Although he told The Ashley he was doing everything in his power to gain time with the boy, Evans has continued to ignore his efforts.

 While Griffith’s relationship with Evans is not in a good place, he told the outlet that if she were to reach out to him for help, he would immediately be there for her because she is the mother of his child.